This project utilized LEAN planning practices.

 - Expanding Specimen Drop Off and Processing to provide a dedicated COVID specimen intake area

-Room 3J-09 is a microbiology lab located within the Lahey Hospital core laboratory and used for COVID testing.
+The project includes a microbiology lab located within the Lahey Hospital core laboratory used for COVID testing.
 Existing equipment (which included one Bio-Safety Cabinet and a PANTHER testing unit) was replaced with two Thermofisher Module 2 units, three Bio-Safety Cabinets and two TECAN Module I units.
-The new larger equipment required minor modifications to room 3J-09, including:
+The new larger equipment required minor modifications, including:

 - Demolition of one partition to accommodate the Module 2 equipment size and clearance